Pentagon Urges Turkey to Halt Invasion Into Syria

 International aid agencies have warned of a humanitarian crisis, with nearly a half-million people at risk near the border.

-Esper “strongly encouraged Turkey to discontinue actions in northeastern Syria in order to increase the possibility that the United States, Turkey and our partners could find a common way to deescalate the situation before it becomes irreparable,” Hoffman said.
+In a written statement, the chief Pentagon spokesman, Jonathan Hoffman, said that in a phone call Thursday with his Turkish counterpart, Esper “made it clear” that the U.S. opposes the incursion.

+Hoffman said Esper told Defense Minister Hulusi Akar that his government’s military actions “place at risk” the progress made to defeat the extremists, and Esper urged Turkey to stop its incursion.

-Gen. Mark Milley, the chairman of the Joint Chiefs of Staff, spoke by phone Wednesday with his Turkish counterpart to discuss the security situation in Syria.
+Milley spoke by phone Wednesday with his Turkish counterpart to discuss the security situation in Syria.
 Details were not released.

-Esper and Milley planned to hold a noon news conference to discuss Syria.

 The Turkish incursion has complicated U.S. military efforts in the region, even as Washington seeks to deter Iran from further attacks on Saudi Arabia following a drone and cruise missile assault in September that damaged key Saudi oil facilities.
 In response, the U.S. said it as deploying additional air defenses to Saudi Arabia.